NassimRahimi/agent-governance/README.md

 # Agent Governance Runtime Controls Demo

-A public-safe, original Python demo for governing AI-agent workflows with inventory, runtime guardrails, audit logs, and production-readiness checks.
+A Python demo for governing AI-agent workflows with inventory, runtime guardrails, audit logs, and production-readiness checks.

 The demo is intentionally small and deterministic.
 It does not require an LLM API key.
 The goal is to show the control pattern clearly: